The Singleton

 He did not know.

-But his left thumb, of its own accord, tapped against the side of the whiteboard.
+His left thumb, of its own accord, tapped the side of the whiteboard.
+Tap-tap.
+Tap-tap-tap.
+Tap-tap-tap-tap-tap.
+Tap-tap-tap-tap-tap-tap-tap.

 ---

-> *Maya's notebook, evening entry, blue ink, slight smudge:* > Day 22. > Eye-contact duration: ~ 1.1s (baseline 4.2s). > Sentence-completion: 41% (baseline 88%). > Garage-time delta: +217 min vs. baseline. > Weight of his presence in the house, scale 1–10: 3. > Note: he hummed something at the sink tonight that I have never heard him hum.
-Three bars.
+> *Maya's notebook, evening entry, blue ink, slight smudge:* > Day 22. > Eye-contact duration: ~ 1.1s (baseline 4.2s). > Sentence-completion: 41% (baseline 88%). > Garage-time delta: +217 min vs. baseline. > Weight of his presence in the house, scale 1–10: 3. > Note: he tapped something at the sink tonight that I have never seen him tap.
+Two, then three, then five, then seven.
 He didn't notice he was doing it. > Escalate Friday if no change.